Colored Markov polycategories and diagrammatic differentiation: Markov polycategories and kernel slotwise composition

 \begin{proposition}[Compatibility of KSC with trace semantics] Let $D_1$ and $D_2$ be finite acyclic KSC diagrams in a Markov polycategory datum $\PC$.
 Suppose that the $i$-th external output object of $D_1$ is equal to the $j$-th external input object of $D_2$.
 Let $D$ be the finite acyclic diagram obtained by connecting this output slot of $D_1$ to this input slot of $D_2$, with external input and output profiles formed by the insertion convention of Definition~\ref{def:ksc}.
-Then
+Then $K_D = K_{D_2}\circ_{(i,j)}K_{D_1}$, where the right-hand side denotes the KSC integral formula of Definition~\ref{def:ksc} applied to the trace kernels $K_{D_1}$ and $K_{D_2}$. \end{proposition}